 If you need financial support to pay for Promacta, or if you need help understanding your insurance coverage, help is available.

-Novartis Pharmaceuticals Corporation, the manufacturer of Promacta, offers programs called Patient Assistance Now Oncology and Co-pay Assistance 4U.
-For more information and to find out if you’re eligible for support, call 844-776-6228 or visit the Promacta resources website.
+Novartis Pharmaceuticals Corporation, the manufacturer of Promacta, offers several programs that could help lower your cost for Promacta.
+For information about these programs, call 800-282-7630 or visit the Promacta website.

 Other drugs are available that can treat your condition.
 Some may be a better fit for you than others.
 If you’re interested in finding an alternative to Promacta, talk with your doctor.
 They can tell you about other medications that may work well for you.

 Note: Some of the drugs listed below are used off-label to treat these specific conditions.
-Off-label use is when a drug that’s approved to treat one condition is used to treat a different condition.
+Off-label use is when a drug that is approved to treat one condition is used to treat a different condition.

 Alternatives for thrombocytopenia